 Should You Tile The Whole Bathroom?

-How much of the room are you considering to have tiled?
-You can have a fully tiled or half-tiled room, or you can opt to only have tiling where needed, such as a basin splashback and shower enclosure.
+How much of the room are you considering having tiled?
+You can have a fully-tiled or half-tiled room, or you can opt to only have tilings where needed, such as a basin splashback and shower enclosure.
 Or perhaps you are considering a wet room.

 Ceramic, porcelain and marble tiles are all available.
 The size of your chosen tiles will also come into the cost.
-The cost of tiles can vary a lot depending on the look you want to achieve and material you choose.
-Porcelain tiles will be more expensive and will incur more cost to fit as they are more difficult to cut, and therefore more labour intensive.
+The cost of tiles can vary a lot depending on the look you want to achieve and the material you choose.
+Porcelain tiles will be more expensive and will incur more cost to fit as they are more difficult to cut, and therefore more labour-intensive.

 How Much Does It Cost To Tile A Bathroom?